StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 10
+a live performance of an orchestra and it consists of sustained strings melody, mellow woodwinds melody, suspenseful violin melody and muffled percussion. epic, powerful and passionate. a wide brass melody, woodwinds melody and mellow piano melody. suspenseful and intense.

 [Go to Prompt 1](#prompt1)

 ![Bass 10 Waveform](iterations1/bass_10_waveform_spectrogram.png)